How to start Bible Journaling in 5 steps

 Bible Journaling is one of my favorite ways to spend time with God.
-Instead of flying over multiple bible verses and barely remembering any of it, you get to meditate a considerable amount of time one paragraph or less.
+Instead of flying over multiple bible verses and barely remembering any of it, you get to meditate a considerable amount of time on one paragraph or less.

 Here is my guide on how to start Bible Journaling in 5 extremely easy steps.